Internet-Draft OAuth Mission Approval Revision August 2026

 Abstract

 Mission Deferred Approval for OAuth 2.0 defers a Mission approval and lets a client poll for the decision.
 A reviewer commonly approves a narrowed subset of a proposed Mission rather than an all-or-nothing outcome.
 This document defines an experimental revisable approval mode on top of the deferred approval profile: when the Authorization Server can grant only a narrowed version of the proposed Mission, it invites the client to push a narrowing revision and continue the same deferred approval rather than abandon it and start over.
-Revisions can only narrow the proposed Mission.
+A revision can only narrow, measured against the current baseline, the Authority Set the reviewer last saw.

 About This Document